jonasbn/github-action-yak/README.md

 An _alpha_ version of a GitHub Action for [Yak] and Yak is still in _beta_.

-The action utilizes [a Docker image][dockerhub] offering easy access to a containerized version of the commandline tool `yak` the [Perl based Yak implementation][yak].
+The action utilizes [a Docker image][dockerhub] offering easy access to a containerized version of the command line tool `yak` the [Perl based Yak implementation][yak].

 ## Quick Start